-- 29. Subject to strict adherence to social distancing, masking, screening, and sanitation protocols, indoor and outdoor recreational or entertainment businesses and historical/cultural establishments, that are not venues of assembly, may conduct operations at one (1) person per 150 square feet and must require individuals physically exerting themselves to remain fourteen (14) feet apart from individuals outside of their household.
-Recreational or entertainment businesses and historical/cultural establishments shall not operate after 10:00 p.m.
-Sunday through Thursday or after 10:30 p.m.
-Friday and Saturday. - 30.
-Museums and historical sites may allow up to one (1) visitor per 100 square feet of museum area open to visitors generally.
-Museum and historical sites shall not operate after 10:00 p.m.
-Sunday through Thursday or after 10:30 p.m.
-Friday and Saturday. - 31.
+- 28. Subject to strict adherence to social distancing, masking, screening, and sanitation protocols, indoor and outdoor recreational or entertainment businesses and historical/cultural establishments, that are not venues of assembly, may conduct operations at one (1) person per 150 square feet and must require individuals physically exerting themselves to remain fourteen (14) feet apart from individuals outside of their household. - 29.
+Museums and historical sites may allow up to one (1) visitor per 100 square feet of museum area open to visitors generally. - 30.
 All indoor and outdoor recreational and entertainment establishments, that are not venues of assembly, including historic/cultural establishments must develop a COVID-19 Control Plan which shall be available for inspection by the Task Force created by Executive Order 20-32.
-A template for COVID-19 Control Plans can be found at https://ReopeningRI.com. - 32.
-Nightclub operations must remain closed.
+A template for COVID-19 Control Plans can be found at https://ReopeningRI.com.

+31. Nightclub operations must remain closed.